MareGraph-EU/marine-regions-ldes-mirror/README.md

 The MR dataset is maintained and already published as a [Linked Data Event Stream (LDES)](https://w3id.org/ldes/specification) by VLIZ on <https://marineregions.org/feed>.
 However, our republishing of this dataset is only intended as an academic exercise to study alternative LDES data structures and their impact on replication efficiency.
 Also as a demonstrator of how a derived LDES may be generated and published.

-To republish the MR LDES, we define a data pipeline using the [RDF-Connect framework](https://github.com/rdf-connect) ([see here](https://ceur-ws.org/Vol-3830/paper1.pdf) for more information).
+To republish the MR LDES, we define a data pipeline using the [RDF-Connect framework](https://github.com/rdf-connect).

 ## What is different from the original?